 - 1. The Board of Examiners appoints as examiners the members of staff responsible for conducting examinations and determining the results.
-Those members of the permanent staff responsible for providing the teaching in the relevant subject, having an education task and have a University Teaching Qualification (BKO or equivalent), are examiners of that subject.
+Those members of the permanent staff responsible for providing the teaching in the relevant course, having an education task and have a University Teaching Qualification (BKO or equivalent), are examiners of that course.
 Members of the staff who have a permanent appointment in sight (tenure track) are regarded as members of the permanent staff. - 2.
-The Board of Examiners is entitled to appoint experts from outside the institution (who do not meet the required qualifications as examiners) as examiners.
+The Board of Examiners is entitled to appoint experts from outside the institution and members of staff who do not meet the required qualifications as examiners as examiners.
 This kind of appointment will be made for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
 The Board of Examiners may appoint ad hoc committees including an assessment committee as referred to in Article 23. - 4.
-The Examination Board may in exceptional cases withdraw the appointment of examiners. - 5.
-If results of examinations have been determined by an instructor who is not appointed as an examiner, the Examination Board may declare these results invalid.
+The Board of Examiners may in exceptional cases withdraw the appointment of examiners. - 5.
+If results of examinations have been determined by an instructor who is not appointed as an examiner, the Board of Examiners may declare these results invalid.